-Computers have many things in common with humans, which is why they’ve become such ubiquitous tools in today’s landscape.
+Computers have many things in common with humans, so they’ve become ubiquitous today.
 However, they’re also prone to vulnerabilities like computer viruses, just like the human body is prone to regular viruses.
 But does a blue screen mean your computer has a virus?

 - Common Causes of the Blue Screen of Death